 The Law Enforcement Award was created to recognize sworn law enforcement officers for conduct that promotes justice and to distinguish those individuals whose service to the public brings honor and respect to the entire criminal justice system.
 The award is given sparingly to recognize those who truly excel in the field of law enforcement and is available to law enforcement officers based upon single acts of exceptional heroism on or off duty.

 Recipients will be chosen based upon conduct that, in a substantial way, facilitates a better understanding of the criminal justice system, encourages respect for the law, or promotes justice.
 Examples of conduct that will be considered are as follows:

-Nominees will be screened and selected by the Standing Committee on Public Relations of the Illinois State Bar Association.
+Nominees will be screened and selected by a committee of the Illinois State Bar Association.
 The Board of Governors of the Illinois State Bar Association will select recipients(s) of the Award.
-Not more than one recipient will be selected from each Appellate District in the state of Illinois and the award will be given only when a suitable recipient has been identified.
 The nominator of each successful applicant will be notified and arrangements will be made to present the award.
 Each award recipient will receive a plaque from the Illinois State Bar Association, recognizing his or her accomplishments.
-Certificates may also be awarded to other nominees from the same Appellate District.
+The award is limited to one recipient annually in each Appellate District.